 Throughout the COVID-19 global pandemic CMP has been guided by public health guidelines.
 Our reopening plans are consistent with the most recent federal, state, and local guidance.
 This plan has been updated to include the "COVID-19 and Reopening In-Person Instruction Framework & Public Health Guidance for K-12 Schools in California, 2020-2021 School Year" guidance that was released on January 14, 2021.
-It continues to include the guidance from the Sacramento County Office of Education's "School Year Planning: A Guide to Address the Challenges of COVID-19" document.
+It continues to include guidance from the El Dorado County Office of Education "Addressing the Challenges of COVID-19 2020-2021 School Year Planning" document.